-- 18. Emergency services from Victoria Police, the Country Fire Authority (now FRV), and the Metropolitan Fire Brigade (also now FRV) attended the scene and commenced rescue of the two men.
-WorkSafe also attended the scene. - 19.
-Charlie died at the scene as a result of head injuries sustained in the trench collapse. - 20.
+- 16. Workers immediately attended to attempt to assist Jack and Charlie, using their hands and a shovel to move the soil.
+An excavator was also called for, to assist to remove the collapsed soil around the two men. - 17.
+Emergency services from Victoria Police, the Country Fire Authority (CFA, now FRV), and the Metropolitan Fire Brigade (also now FRV) attended the scene and commenced a rescue of the two men.
+WorkSafe also attended the scene. - 18.
+Charlie died at the scene as a result of head injuries sustained in the trench collapse. - 19.
 Jack was eventually dug out of the trench, alive.
-He suffered significant crush injuries and was transported by helicopter to the Royal Melbourne Hospital. - 21.
+He had suffered significant crush injuries and was transported by helicopter to the Royal Melbourne Hospital. - 20.
 Tragically, Jack suffered metabolic derangement and multiple organ failure in hospital, and died from his injuries on 22 March 2018.